-S&P 500 Index

-Benchmark The Fund is actively managed.
-The benchmark is a point of reference against which the performance of the Fund may be measured.
-Management of the Fund is not restricted by this benchmark.
-The deviation from the benchmark may be significant and the portfolio of the Fund may at times bear little or no resemblance to its benchmark.
-The benchmark does not take into account environmental and/or social characteristics promoted by the Fund.
+Benchmark S&P 500 Net Return Index The Fund is actively manag a point of reference performance of the Fund is benchmark.
+The deviation may be significant and the may at times bear little or benchmark.
+The benchmark does no environmental and/or significant. against which the I may be measured.
+I may be measured.
+I may be measured by this from the benchmark portfolio of the Fund no resemblance to its take into account

-Base Currency US Dollar
+Base Currency promoted by the Fund.
+US Dollar

 Dealing Frequency Daily on Dealing Day

 Dealing Cut-off Time 13:00 CET

 Valuation Point 16:00 CET

-Final Interim
+A Balan Final Interim

 Accounting Dates 31 October 30 April

 Risk Management Method Commitment approach